Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 ]);
 ```

-## Example impl
+## Example manifest

-IF users will typically call the plugin as part of a pipeline defined in an `impl` file.
+IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
 In this case, instantiating the plugin is handled by `if` and does not have to be done explicitly by the user.
-The following is an example `impl` that calls `sci-e`:
+The following is an example `manifest` that calls `sci-e`:

 ```yaml
 name: sci-e-demo